CalSch/FRC3407.github.io/index.md

-# welcome to the FRC 3407 wiki!
+# Welcome to the 2021-2022 Mounds View Wild Cards Team site!

-### there's not a whole lot here at the moment.
-More to come!
+### Site in progress, check back soon

 eventually we're going to add some more this, including an updated QuickStartGuide, more comprehensive recources, and debugging help for common isses.